igorsirkovich/sample-careplans/README.md

 ===================
 These FHIR care plan scenarios were originally created to support the [Care Plan Track of HL7 FHIR Connectathon 14][track], held on Jan 14-15, 2017.
 The scenario scope and contents are expected to evolve and grow based on both clinical and technical experience.

-For the Type II Diabetes scenario, the FHIR resource files are divided into four folders, where each file is a FHIR transaction Bundle that may be loaded into a FHIR server.
+For the Type II Diabetes scenario, the FHIR resource files are divided into four folders:

 - Common: shared content for Patients, Practitioners, RelatedPerson, and other resources
 - PCP: healthcare provider organization for patient’s Primary Care Provider (PCP)